20 people found this helpful

 - Plenty kitchen paper

-Begin by cleaning the sink with washing-up liquid (or your choice of aluminium cleaner) and a sponge to get rid of most of the grime.
-Next, slice a lemon and dip it into salt.
-Scrub the sink with the salt-infused lemon, rinse thoroughly and wipe down with a paper towel like Plenty, which is strong enough to hold together even when it’s sodden, and it’ll get right into any neglected corners.
+- Finally, rinse thoroughly and wipe down with a paper towel like Plenty The Original One, which is strong enough to hold together even when it’s sodden, and it’ll get right into any neglected corners.

-2. How to clean aluminium pots, pan and utensils
+2. How to clean aluminium pots, pans and utensils

-Cleaning aluminium pans and pots with an acidic solution is a great way of bringing them back to their shiny best.
-Here's what you'll need:
+Cleaning aluminium pans and pots with an acidic solution is a great way to bring them back to their shiny best.1 Here’s what you’ll need if you want to learn how to clean aluminium pots:

 What you’ll need